isomerpages/cda-corp/_for-professionals/Antimicrobial Resistance/About AMRCO.md

 description: ""
 third_nav_title: Antimicrobial Resistance
 ---
-<h2>Overview</h2>
+<h2>Antimicrobial Resistance Coordinating Office (AMRCO)</h2>
-<p>The Antimicrobial Resistance Coordinating Office (AMRCO) was established
+<p>The AMRCO&nbsp;under the Communicable Diseases Agency was established
-in September 2018 as a coordinating body to facilitate the implementation and monitoring of the NSAP, coordinate AMR efforts across different sectors and serve as secretariat for national committees.</p>
+in September 2018 as a coordinating body to facilitate the implementation and monitoring of the National Strategic Action Plan (NSAP), coordinate antimicrobial resistance efforts across different sectors, and serve as the secretariat for national committees.</p>
 <h3>Education</h3>
 <p>Public education is a cornerstone in the fight against AMR.
 Raising awareness
 and understanding of AMR will prevent the misuse and overuse of antimicrobials and help to reduce the spread of infections.
-This, coupled with professional education and training for healthcare professionals, will lead to individual- and societal- level impact to the sustainable and responsible use of antimicrobials.</p>
+Coupled with professional education and training for healthcare professionals, these efforts could lead to individual- and societal-level impact on the sustainable and responsible use of antimicrobials.</p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary><strong>World AMR Awareness Week social media campaigns</strong>